DSett-codes/Titanic-Machine-Learning-From-Disaster/README.md

-# My Project

-This is a placeholder README file for "My Project".
-Please replace this content with a detailed description of your actual project.

-## Table of Contents

 # Titanic — Machine Learning From Disaster

 A small project implementing data exploration and basic machine learning models for the Kaggle "Titanic: Machine Learning from Disaster" competition.